thoughtspot/thoughtspot.github.io/_faq/faq.md

+---
+title: ["Frequently asked questions"]
+keywords: help, center, faq
+toc: false
+last_updated: tbd
+sidebar: mydoc_sidebar
+permalink: /:collection/:path.html
+---

-Where can I find the version of ThoughtSpot I am using?
+### Where can I find the version of ThoughtSpot I am using?

+Users with administrative privileges can see this displayed on the **Admin > System Health > Overview** page.

 ### I'm not seeing certain columns/values in the drop-down, why?

-It could be a few things
-Index has not built with the latest data, or something is causing it to be dropped.
-Look at the varz page to see if the column is there and if its index_type not DONT_INDEX.
+It could be the index has not built with the latest data or something is causing the column to be dropped.

-It could be a ranking issue.
-Check index priority for the column on sage varz page.
+* Verify the the column is available using the **Data** page.
+* View the table columns and check the **INDEX TYPE** value.
+If it is set to `DONT_INDEX`, change it.
+* Check the column's  **INDEX PRIORITY** &emdash. make sure it is `1`.

+To learn more about modeling data see [modeling data]({{ site.baseurl }}/admin/data-modeling/data-modeling-settings.html#) in this documentation.

 ### How do I track progress of current index build?

-Other than tailing info logs, there is nothing much we can do rightnow.
-We will add add something to the varz page about number of columns processed vs total number of columns.
+If you are an administrator, you can use the **Admin > System Health > Overview** page to see the number of tables currently being indexed.
+You can also review the

 ### How do I display the features used in my cluster configuration?